bertsky/ocrd_wrap/README.md

   - [ ] ...
 - ...

+These presets will be distributed with as package resources and resolve by their filename, e.g. ...

+    ocrd-preprocess-image -p param_scribo-cli-binarize-sauvola-ms-split.json -I OCR-D-IMG -O OCR-D-BIN-OLENA

 ### [OCR-D processor](https://ocr-d.de/en/spec/cli) interface `ocrd-skimage-normalize`

 To be used with [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) documents in an [OCR-D](https://ocr-d.de/en/about) annotation workflow.